Seeks to represent: District 3 (Southeast)

 “What occurred to me in 2018 was, ‘Wait a minute, cities buy a lot of guns,’” he says.

-Novick wants Portland to pave the way for the country to begin using “smart guns,” which use biometric technology like fingerprints so that only the owner of the gun can fire it.
-He would arm the Portland Police Bureau with smart guns, with the hopes that other cities and the general public will catch on.
+Novick wants Portland to help reduce teenage suicides by using “smart guns,” which use biometric technology like fingerprints so that only the owner of the gun can fire it.
+He would arm the Portland Police Bureau with smart guns, spurring gun manufacturers to produce more of them and make them generally available to the public.

 “Over time, [people would] start replacing dumb guns in people’s homes,” he says.
 “Then kids with mental health issues would not have access to a gun.”